Last reviewed on 5th August 2023 by Martin Alexander (Mortgage Advisor)

 Shared ownership can be a great way to buy your first home as a graduate.
 As the name suggests, you’ll only own a share of your home, which is usually between 25% and 75%.
 You’ll then pay rent on the remainder to a housing association.

 You’re able to increase the share in your home as you save more money.
 You can even increase your overall share to gain full ownership once your finances allow you to do so.

-Shared ownership is particularly useful for when you’ve just started a new job and don’t earn a large enough income to purchase the full ownership of a home.
+Shared ownership is particularly useful when you’ve just started a new job and don’t earn a large enough income to purchase full ownership of a home.
 Your share in your home can then grow alongside your income and savings.
 It’s understandable that after graduation, you may have to start at an entry-level income.

 Income and affordability assessments for shared ownership are often easier to pass when compared to getting a mortgage for the full value of a property.
 This is because your income and affordability requirements will be a lot less due to the fact that you’re only buying a share of your home.
 As a graduate with a small budget, this can be an ideal solution to buying your first home.

 Read more: What is a shared ownership mortgage?